ErikMcClure/bad-licenses/README.md

 * **[THE "Sussy Baka" LICENSE, VERSION 1](https://github.com/ErikMcClure/bad-licenses/blob/master/the-sussy-baka-license)**

-  A BSD-style joke license that uses the Advertisement clause from the Orginal BSD License, the software must be used for "Good" and not "Evil" clause from the JSON License, and a non commercial clause.
+  A BSD-style license that uses the Advertisement clause from the Original 4-clause BSD License, the "Software must be used for Good and not Evil" clause from the JSON License, and a non-commercial clause.
 Prevously known as THE "I AM BASED AND NOT SUSSY" LICENSE.
 [Source](https://github.com/Amog-OS/AmogOS/blob/main/LICENSE)